My top 10 favorite photo spots in Disney World

 Ok, so, the NUMBER ONE place on my bucket list is Tahiti, so this location automatically makes it to my list.
 Ever since I was little, I just love all things tropical.When you enter, you are greeted with a lei around your neck and Hula dancing in the lobby.
 Make sure to stop by for some DELICIOUS Dole Whip on the beach, or swing by at night to take out a private boat and enjoy the fireworks from the water!

 9. Rock n Rollercoaster starring Aerosmith

 Get an awesome photo by striking a rockin pose in front of the gigantic electric guitar.
 This is the fastest rollercoaster in the parks and by far my favorite.
 If you’re brave enough for no hands try hold up a rock and roll sign for the cameras!

 10. Art of Animation Resort

 This whole resort is so much fun!
-There are GIGANTIC statues of the characters, you can be so creative here.
+There are GIGANTIC statues of the characters all over so you can be super creative here.
 The main themes are Cars, The Lion King, The Little Mermaid, and Nemo.
 Disney created this resort to have “storybook landscaping.”
-It really feels as if you are incorporated into the movies.
+It really feels as if you are incorporated right into the movies.
 Remember to wear a pair of comfy shoes!
 The grounds are huge but the photo opportunities here are endless!

 Some of my favorite ears for the parks